bigwoke/tsbot/README.md

 There are also an ever-increasing amount of neat commands:

+- 8ball - Theoretical magic 8 ball with a pool of 20 typical responses
 - broadcast - Sends a message to the current virtual server
 - clientinfo - Dumps standard information about a client
 - coinflip - Flips a coin, 50/50 RNG